Champerty and maintenance: History

 The restrictions arose to combat abuses in medieval England.
 Unscrupulous nobles and royal officials would lend their names to bolster the credibility of doubtful and fraudulent claims in return for a share of the property recovered.
 Speaking extrajudicially in the early seventeenth century, Lord Chief Justice Coke described the origins of maintenance in this way:

 Maintenance, manutenentia, is derived from the verb manutenere, and signifieth in law a taking in hand, bearing up, or upholding of quarrels and sides, to the disturbance or hindrance of common right.

 The comments were made in context of the court previously having been anxious to prevent a wide range of maintenance; the term "maintenance" had been used to apply not just to those who gave support in civil claims, but also to those who sought to maintain robbers, heretics and even "a new sect coming from beyond the sea, clad in white garments".
 Judicial independence was gradually established, however, and by the early 19th century Jeremy Bentham wrote:

 A mischief, in those times it seems but too common, though a mischief not to be cured by such laws, was, that a man would buy a weak claim, in hopes that power might convert it into a strong one, and that the sword of a baron, stalking into court with a rabble of retainers at his heels, might strike terror into the eyes of a judge upon the bench.
 At present, what cares an English judge for the swords of a hundred barons?
 Neither fearing nor hoping, hating nor loving, the judge of our days is ready with equal phlegm to administer, upon all occasions, that system, whatever it be, of justice or injustice, which the law has put into his hands.

 By jurisdiction

 Australia

 In Australia, champerty and maintenance as common law causes of action (as either a crime or a tort) have mostly been abolished by statute.

 In New South Wales, champerty and maintenance were abolished by the Maintenance, Champerty and Barratry Abolition Act 1993.

 In Victoria, champerty and maintenance was abolished as a tort by section 32 of the Wrongs Act 1958, and as a crime by section 332A of the Crimes Act 1958.
+In South Australia, champerty and maintenance was abolished as a crime and a tort under Schedule 11 of the Criminal Law Consolidation Act 1935 - importantly though, it is an open issue whether it is misconduct for a legal practitioner who is a party to or concerned in a champertous contract or arrangement.